This post describes an older version of my website originally built with React/Remix. As of February 2026, this site runs on Zola.

 Remix: I have tried using Nextjs before, and it was fine, but I really just wanted to try Remix for the fun of it.
 I don't see any major differences for my simple website, though the remix router in v2 is confusing at times.
 Everything seems to break even following the documentation for routing.

 Netlify: The easiest hosting solution that works seamlessly with Remix.
-You must create the starter template Remix project when you npx create-remix@latest
+You must create the starter template Remix project when you npx create-remix@latest to get started.

 TailwindCSS: Using this library to style components is intuitive.
 It keeps my folder clean of many .css files.